Sevier Lake: Water

 In late 2011, due to an unusually wet year, many man-made reservoirs in Millard County began dumping excess water through the Sevier River onto the Sevier Lake bed.
 Standing water existed on the playa for the first time since 1984 and extended down past Needle Point, which is the feature seen on the west edge of the lake.
 In the deepest points, water levels were over three feet deep.
 Due to high salinity content, of over 20% TDS, the water never fully froze from the winter temperatures, which were well below 32 F, except near the inlet of the Sevier River.

 Potash mining

-A development-stage potassium sulfate project is being developed on Sevier Dry Lake headed up by Crystal Peak Minerals (CPM).
-Extensive exploration drilling and other test work have been completed over the entire playa.
-In 2018, CPM published an NI 43-101 feasibility study (FS) for the production of potassium sulfate.
-The FS forecasts average annual SOP production over the 30-year life of the Project of approximately 298,000 metric tonnes of potassium sulfate.
+In 2018, Crystal Peak Minerals, Inc. (CPM) announced a development-stage potassium sulfate (SOP) project for Sevier Dry Lake.
+The company stated that extensive exploration drilling and other test work had been completed across the playa.
+In 2018, CPM also published an NI 43-101 feasibility study for the production of potassium sulfate.
+The study forecasted average annual SOP production over the 30-year life of the project of approximately 298,000 metric tonnes of potassium sulfate.

-The Federal Government approved of the project in August 2019.
-Over the 30-year life of the project, potash production could reach 372,000 tons a year.
+The federal government approved the project in August 2019.
+Reporting in 2019 suggested that, over the project's 30-year life, potash production could reach 372,000 tons a year.

+In December 2021, CPM was absorbed by the Canadian gold company Western Exploration and announced a focus solely on gold mining at the Aura site north of Elko, NV.
+The companies made no further mention about plans for potash mining at Sevier Dry Lake.

+On July 31, 2023, the Southern Utah Wilderness Alliance filed a lawsuit alleging that the Bureau of Land Management "failed to consider alternatives that would cause fewer environmental impacts" when it approved a proposal by Peak Minerals, Inc. to mine potash from the lake.